ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

     web site.

--   **Programming Projects**: Graded on a checkmark basis and building on material in the textbook and on the course web site, the content covered during that week's in-person classroom session, and the source code surveys, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying --- in a new way --- their knowledge of the facts, techniques, and rules of data abstraction and rigorous Python programming.
+-   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying
+    --- in a new way --- their knowledge of the facts and techniques of data abstraction and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
-These assignments will invite students to use tools like a text editor, a terminal window, and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
-    Students will also use the data collected from running experiments to evaluate the implementation of a Python function as they consider, for instance, its efficiency and correctness.
+These assignments invite students to use tools like a text editor, a terminal window, and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
+Students will also use the data collected from running experiments to evaluate the implementation of a Python function as they consider trade-offs between, for instance, its efficiency and correctness.

 #### Assignment Submission